abdulisik/creator-finder/UI_PLAN.md

   - Fix the cookie read on mount.
   - Scrolling is broken with search results.
   - Improve mobile view.
+  - Add an option to remove a subscription, paginate MySubs.

 ### **Commit Message:**